About the Department

 Azusa Pacific’s Department of Psychology is an energetic community of scholars equipping students to understand the field of psychology through academically rigorous coursework, hands on laboratory research, internships with community agencies, and individual research projects.
 These experiences prepare students to be competitive in today’s top graduate school programs.
 Students in the Department of Psychology benefit from the expertise and diversity of the faculty who provide them with a well-rounded experience to serve and make a global impact.
 The faculty also seize every opportunity to foster the spiritual development of every student through intentional faith integration and pastoral care.

 A bachelor’s degree in psychology qualifies graduates for entry-level positions in mental health and community service agencies or human resources.
-More advanced work may require a minimum of a master’s degree, such as the department’s Master of Science in Psychology and Child Life or Master of Science in Research Psychology and Data Analytics.
+More advanced work may require a minimum of a master’s degree, such as the department’s Master of Science in Child Life or Master of Science in Research Psychology and Data Analytics.

 To learn about the MFT and Psy.D. programs, visit the Department of Graduate Psychology website.